SSJ API Documentation

 class EmpiricalChart

-This class provides additional tools to create and manage empirical plots.
+Provides tools to create and manage empirical plots, which are used to plot empirical distributions.
 More...

 class EmpiricalRenderer